-By using your own portable hotspot, you can avoid anyone intercepting your online communications and keep your devices secure.
+By using your own portable hotspot, you can avoid the interception of your online communications, and keep your devices secure.

 Tether to your phone

 Smartphones usually give you the option to create a personal hotspot that you can ‘tether’ your computer to.
-From a security perspective, this is nearly always preferable to using public Wi-Fi.
+From a security perspective, tethering is nearly always preferable to using public Wi-Fi.

 Second, mobile tethering can be quite taxing on your phone’s battery — so you may wish to consider plugging your phone in whilst doing so.

 If you are intent on using public Wi-Fi networks rather than personal hotspots, then it’s best to connect to them via a Virtual Private Network (VPN).